LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models: LLMs for Constructing Automated Planning Models

 \subsection{Model Generation}

-This first group of works are centered around \textbf{Model Generation}—extracting components or generating complete planning models from the user or environmental natural language input.
-This is further divided into three aspects: \textit{Task Modeling} (sec.
-3.1.1), which translates objectives into initial conditions and goal states; \textit{Domain Modeling} (sec.
-3.1.2), which defines the foundational components like entities, actions, and relationships in the system; and \textit{Hybrid Modeling} (sec.
-3.1.3), which integrates both aspects to create a complete model, enabling end-to-end planning.
+A large portion of this survey focuses on \textbf{Model Generation}---extracting and formalizing planning specifications from the user or environment via natural language input.
+This is further divided into three aspects: \textit{Task Modeling} (sec. \ref{task-modelling}) defines objectives as initial conditions and goal states; \textit{Domain Modeling} (sec. \ref{domain-modelling}) defines the foundational components like entities, actions, and relationships in the system; and \textit{Hybrid Modeling} (sec. \ref{hybrid-modelling}) integrates both aspects to create a complete model, enabling end-to-end planning.
+A summary of core frameworks is provided in Appendix \ref{appendix:a}.

-To facilitate further discussion on LLM-driven model construction, we highlight two key research questions:
+To facilitate further discussion on LLM-driven planning model specification, we highlight two key research questions: